 The rumors are true: Georgians are some of the most hospitable locals you’ll come across during your travels.

-For centuries, Georgians have developed a tradition and reputation as a friendly nation.
+For centuries, we have developed a tradition and reputation as a friendly nation.
 The hospitality is seen at home, in the village and on the street.
 Georgians even have a national monument, Kartlis Deda (Mother of Georgia), that overlooks the capital and is a symbol of friendship and hospitality.

 Food, Glorious food! with plenty of veggie options